nguyenkevins/StockBot/README.md

 **Problem** - Bored during COVID-19 and this is a good time to learn about and invest in stocks.
 Build a learning platform via discord and web app (canvas + blueprint).

-Possible features: User-Friendly, fake money trading to gain experience...

-Audience: Teenagers/young adults who wants to learn about stocks through experience with fake money (HAS TO BE FAMILIAR WITH DISCORD)
+**Audience** - Teenagers/young adults who wants to learn about stocks through experience with fake money (HAS TO BE FAMILIAR WITH DISCORD)